-Melatonin is a natural, non-habit forming sleep supplement.
-It works in harmony with the natural sleep cycle to support and promote better sleep.
-Melatonin is a natural hormone that is produced by the pineal gland in the brain and then released into the bloodstream.
-It is also known as the 'sleep hormone.’
-It is released by the body after the sun goes down, which helps one relax and get into sleep mode.
-Melatonin is available in form of oral tablets which is easy to use and convenient.
+Steadfast Nutrition's Melatonin is a natural, non-habit-forming sleep supplement that works with the natural sleep cycle to support and promote better sleep.
+Melatonin is a natural hormone produced by the pineal gland in the brain after sunset, which helps one relax and get into sleep mode.
+Melatonin fluctuations are essential for maintaining a normal circadian rhythm which manages the natural sleep cycle, which is why melatonin is also known as the sleep hormone.
+Steadfast Nutrition's Melatonin is available as oral tablets, which are easy to use and convenient.

 Why is a Melatonin supplement required?